Cost of living in Bangkok : How much do you really need ?

 For everything you want to do, or buy, you can pretty much choose how much you’re gonna spend.

-You can have a great coffee from 30฿ to over 200฿, eat street food or at Michelin Restaurants, have a nice apartment in a townhouse or a studio in a brand new condo…
+You can have a great coffee for 30฿ or over 200฿, eat street food or indulge at Michelin Restaurants, have small studio apartment in an old residence a 3 bedroom apartment in a brand new condo…

 Living expenses in Thailand : the 5 main areas

-To keep it relevant and short, I’ve break down my monthly expenses in 5 areas that are from far the ones that add up the most as an expat when you live in Bangkok :
+To keep it relevant and short, I’ve break down my monthly expenses in 5 areas that are in my opinion the top 5 expenses for any expat who live in Bangkok :

-You will find endless options here.
-From a single room off the main streets at 5,000฿ to a single room in a brand new condo with a Gym, a Pool and probably a nice rooftop starting from 15,000++.
+From a single room off the main streets for 5,000฿ a month to a single room in a brand new condo with a Gym, a Pool and probably a nice rooftop starting from 15,000++ a month.
+And there's no limit to how expensive it can get.

 With over 30° almost all year long, walking long distance is pretty much out of the question so you need another option.

-Of course it’s not for everyone, I can understand a lot of people wouldn’t feel like driving here in Bangkok.
-But honestly, once you get used to it and how people drive, it’s really not that bad.
+Of course it’s not for everyone.
+I can understand a lot of people wouldn’t feel like driving here in Bangkok.
+But honestly, once you get used to it and the way people drive here, it’s really not that bad.

 Oh yeah and I don’t drive when I go out.
 For obvious reasons.
 Sometime I also take a cab when I have stuff to carry or when I'm with my friends..

-So that's maybe up to 2,000฿ each month, with my motorbike 95% of the time, a few cab rides, some Motorbike taxi and BTS when there’s traffic or I can’t the bike.
+So all together that's probably up to 2,000฿ each month for transportation.
+With using my motorbike 95% of the time, a few taxi rides, some Motorbike taxi and BTS when there’s traffic or when I can’t take the bike.

-That’s the part that can easily double or triple from one day/month to another.
+That’s the part that can easily double or triple from one day to another.

-When sticking to Thai Food, I’m looking at about 500฿/day max.
+When sticking to Thai Food I was spending about 500฿ a day max.
 Roughly.
 Probably a bit less.

-Then a good restaurant about once a week, with Wine or Cocktails, that's about 4,000฿/month extra.
+Then a good restaurant about once a week, with Wine or Cocktails.
+That's about 1,000฿ extra per week so 4,000฿ extra each month.

 Party and Drinks